Something broke between February and August 2025, and I have receipts.

 Remember that research about design skills now surpassing coding in AI job requirements?
 This is why.

-Companies need humans who can direct AI tools, curate their output, and make the decisions AI can’t make.
+Companies need humans who can direct AI design tools, curate their output, and make the decisions AI can’t make.
 Especially as AI reliability degrades.

 The Uncomfortable Questions Nobody’s Answering